 Massachusetts women served in a variety of roles during the Revolutionary War.
 Women served as nurses, spies, seamstresses, cooks, maids, boycott organizers and even soldiers.
 Some notable Massachusetts women who took part in the American Revolution are Prudence Cummings Wright, Deborah Sampson, Phillis Wheatley, Abigail Adams, Mary Otis Warren and etc.

 The Roles of Men in the Revolutionary War

 Massachusetts men also served in a variety of roles during the Revolutionary War.
-Not all men fought in the Revolutionary War.
+Men served as soldiers, messengers, spies, protestors and protest organizers.
 Many of the most iconic figures of the American Revolution were not soldiers or generals but instead artisans, businessmen and politicians.
-Men who did not serve as soldiers instead often served as messengers, spies, protestors and protest organizers.
 Some notable Massachusetts men who took part in the American Revolution are Paul Revere, John Adams, Samuel Adams, William Dawes, John Hancock, Joseph Warren and etc.

 If you are interested in products related to the American Revolution, check out the following articles about the Best Books About the American Revolution, Revolutionary War Costumes and Best American Revolution Games.

 Massachusetts Historical Society: The Coming of the American Revolution: https://www.masshist.org/revolution/topics.php